emnify/product-docs/docs/glossary.md

 Data structure present on both the serving GPRS support node (SGSN) and the [gateway GPRS support node (GGSN)](#ggsn), which contains the subscriber’s session information when the subscriber has an active session.

 ## Private IP
-An IP address that is not reachable from the public Internet but only through a local or virtual network.
+An IP address that's not reachable from the public Internet but only through a local or virtual network.
 [Dynamic private IPs](#dynamic-ip) keep changing, whereas static private IP addresses don't change.

 ## PSM
 _Power Saving Mode_

-While in PSM, the device tells the network that it will power off for a specific time and will send periodic updates in longer-than-usual intervals.
+While in power saving mode (PSM), the device tells the network that it's powering off for a specific time and sending periodic updates in longer-than-usual intervals.
-When the device comes back online, it does not need to reattach to a network but can use an already-created PDP context, thus saving power.
+When the device comes back online, it doesn't need to reattach to a network but can use an already-created PDP context, thus saving power.

 ## Public IP
 An IP address accessible from the public Internet.